Display¶

 }

-The configuration is the same than previous chapter but it uses the LCD tearing signal to synchronize the LCD refresh rate with the copy buffer process.
+This buffer policy is the same as the previous chapter, but it uses the LCD tearing signal to synchronize the LCD refresh rate with the copy buffer process.

 The copy buffer process should not start during the call of flush()

-but should wait the next tearing signal to start the copy.
+but should wait for the next tearing signal to start the copy.

 There are two use cases: